 Upon completion of this lesson, you will be able to:

 If you have any questions now or at any point during this week, please feel free to post them to the GEOG 571 - General Discussion Forum.
-(That forum can be accessed at any time in Canvas by opening the Orientation / Resources module and then clicking on the GEOG 571 - General Discussion Forum link.)
+(That forum can be accessed at any time in Canvas by opening the Lesson 0: Welcome to GEOG 571 module in Canvas.)